 Having worked remotely for two months in Javea, things are starting to take shape.
 Being here in Javea makes it possible for me to go out and enjoy nature, ride my bike and get back to work whenever I want to.
 There are always like-minded people at Sun and Co. to share ideas and socialize with.
 They also don’t mind working late or during the weekends.

 As for being accountable and getting things done, that’s a challenge.
 I am very lucky that my colleagues back in Rotterdam are very supportive.
 I still work for a few clients on projects that I really love.
 Besides the projects, I am responsible for marketing and strategic development of the agency.
 The good thing is that we installed an accountability program from the very start.
 The program consists of daily, weekly and monthly meetings with clear agenda’s, roles and responsibilities.
 Everybody understands their responsibilities, and delegating tasks that are on your plate are not allowed to be delegated.
 This is a method that boosts productivity and happens to work really well whilst I’m abroad.

-As for tools that we use as a means of communication Skype, Trello and Invision most common.
+We use mostly Skype, Trello and Invision to communicate within the team.
 Invision makes it really easy to share and comment on designs and iterate on it as a team.
-Most clients are now used to the fact that I’m not there, but every now and then I fly over to discuss more strategic matters, that works pretty well, but my biggest concern is networking.
+Most clients are now used to the fact that I’m not there, but every now and then I fly over to discuss more strategic matters, That works pretty well, but my biggest concern is networking.